Microsoft announces Iranian hackers targeted a U.S. presidential campaign

-Hackers linked to the Iranian government have targeted an undisclosed U.S presidential campaign, Microsoft said Friday.
+Hackers linked to the Iranian government have targeted a U.S presidential campaign, Microsoft said Friday.
+Sources told Reuters it was President Trump's reelection campaign in the crosshairs.

 The announcement is the latest alarm that foreign governments may be looking for ways to influence the 2020 election.
 It comes less than a week after Iran’s foreign minister denied Iran was interfering in the 2020 presidential election, but ominously stated that “there is a cyberwar going on” in an interview with NBC.